Must Knows

 Rationale for developers offering home loan tie-ups

-Read also : What is stock trading?
+Read also : What is XIRR and how to calculate it?

 While that’s great for new home buyers, Shah and her husband weren’t very keen on taking a loan from the agent the developer had introduced.
 “I am quite capable of paying for the house without taking a loan,” says Shah.
 “However, one of the primary reasons why my husband insisted on taking a small loan, is because banks carry out detailed due diligence which a layman can’t.
 The developer forced us to take a loan from the bank he tied up with, which made us extremely suspicious,” the couple said.